Segundev/inflation-trivia/README.md

 ## ✨ About

-A Quiz app to educate users on how to navigate an inflationey economy and how its effect on their standard of living.
-User has to answer 10 questions which are either TRUE / FALSE.
+A Quiz app to educate users on how to navigate an inflationary economy and how its effect on their standard of living.
+User has to answer 10 questions, which are either true or false.
 The questions are more than that and are shown at random per session and you can keep playing to get more educated

 ### Contributions and Inspirations

-Inspired with the use of ChatGPT.
-The questions were generated with chatGPT and design was inspired by digital public square
+Inspired by the use of ChatGPT.
+The questions were generated with ChatGPT, and design was inspired by digital public square

 ### Key Features

 1. **📚 Trivia Questions:** Series of questions to educate you on Inflation
-2. **👨‍👩‍👦 Multi-Teacher Management:** Answer page after choosing your preferred answer
+2. **👨‍👩‍👦 Answer Page:** Answer page after choosing your preferred answer
 3. **🤖 AI Integration:** ChatGPT was used to generate the questions
-4. **🏆 Kahoot-Like Quiz:** You get to gain points and a final score to show your performance
+4. **🏆 Score Points:** You get to gain points and a final score to show your performance

 # Project URL